jsb58p/CS-303-Assignment-1/README.md

     	#include <iostream>

-- Declare an object of type Array_Modify:
+- Declare an object of type Array_Modify inside main function:

 The default constructor will use "A1input.txt" for the array initialization.
 To use a different file, use a string parameter when declaring the object to specify the file being used.
 Make sure to include the .txt extension.